 TRINITY HALL : If you want to have a guest stay at Hall overnight you must register them on: https://accommodation.tcd.ie/StudentBookings/ – My Requests – Overnight Guests before 11.00pm.
 Overnight guests will only be admitted after 1am in the company of the resident.
 Residents may only host one overnight guest at any time and for no more than two nights without applying to the Warden in writing for permission.
 As a general rule overnight guests are not permitted at Trinity Hall over the Christmas period, or during annual examinations.
 At other times the Warden may prohibit overnight guests for operational reasons.
 Hosts are responsible for the behaviour and actions of their guests.

 KAVANAGH COURT: Yes overnight guests are allowed.
 They need to be signed in before 7pm and can stay for a max of two days.

 CAMPUS: There are no parking facilities for student residents on campus.

 TRINITY HALL: Trinity Hall, there are a number of car spaces available to both staff and students.
 However in order to avail of this facility an up to date car parking permit must be displayed at all times.
 Our security staff have been authorised to fully enforce this policy, and clamping will be carried out on vehicles not displaying a car permit.
-If you would like to apply for a permit you will need to produce copies of the following documentation as well as completing an application form: Registration, Insurance, Tax Certificate, Driving Licence.
+If you would like to apply for a permit you will need to produce copies of the following documentation: Registration, Insurance, Tax Certificate, Driving Licence, as well as completing an application form.

 Guest parking at Trinity Hall can be arranged by contacting the Accommodation Office during office hours to apply for a visitor permit.